How to start a blog in 2025: the complete guide for beginners

 Connect domain and hosting

-On the Server Details popup, look for the URLs mentioned in the NS1 and NS2 fields.
+Look for the URLs mentioned in current nameserver 1 and current nameserver 2.
 Those are what we need.

 You can either keep this window open or copy these URLs in a plain text editor for now, like Notepad.